 Add drained pasta to sauce.

-Top with parmesan and additional basil if desired.
+Top with parmesan and additional basil.
 Enjoy!